 THE ONLINE LESSONS FINE PRINT:

-I offer online lessons on Tuesdays from 2:00pm to 7:00pm.
-Lessons are $30 for approximately 30 minutes, and begin at the top and bottom of the hour (2:00, 2:30, 3:00, etc).
+I offer online lessons as they fit into my schedule on Mondays and Wednesdays, and have dedicated online days on Tuesdays and Thursdays between the hours of 2:00pm to 7:00pm.
+New students are welcome to start lessons at any point in the month.
+Lessons are currently $35 for 30 minutes, and begin at the top and bottom of the hour (2:00, 2:30, 3:00, etc).
 Lessons take place over Zoom, which enables me to begin the lesson on time, even if the student is late.
 My business Administrator will invoice each student monthly via CashApp or Venmo.
-Payment for the coming month must be received before the end of the current month.
+I ask students to make a monthly commitment and give 14 days notice, should they wish to discontinue lessons.
+If adequate notice is not provided, a no-notice fee will be applied.
+Payment for the month is due before the month begins.
+Fees will be applied for late payments.

 Click here to listen to a few sample songs from my students, sign up for lessons, or check out my records!